Ry-Hebert/DGM-3790-second-try/README.md

 ### 10. Structure, document, and deploy your final project code according to common industry practices.

 This can be seen here in the [GitHub](https://github.com/Ry-Hebert/DGM-3790-second-try#1encapsulate-your-code-as-react-functional-components) and in the [deployed app](https://dgm-3790-react-app-take-2.netlify.app)

+Present a User Interface route or "page" that allows the user to:
+CREATE a meaningful (at least 5 data fields) resource through a REST endpoint that is stored in the datastore Read or GET meaningful data from 3 different REST endpoints UPDATE at least 1 portion of meaningful data through the appropriate endpoint DELETE some resource via the proper endpoint
+Present a separate User Interface route or "page" that allows the user to:
+CREATE a meaningful (at least 5 data fields) resource through a GraphQL endpoint that is stored in the datastore Read or GET meaningful data from with at least 3 different query options from the GraphQL endpoint.
+UPDATE at least 1 portion of meaningful data through an appropriate GraphQL mutation.
+DELETE some resource using a proper GraphQL mutation.
+You will submit the GitHub URL for your project with a detailed ReadMe explaining how to install and run your server(s) on Docker or from your deployed sites.